Graham913/G-Hog-mapper-notebook/README.md

 Decided to scrap LoRa and just fully wire it.
 Wires shown on the diagram are an accurate estimation of how many we will truly need.
 However we are not 100% sure of how many the LCD screen will require.

+# April

+Currently testing the LCD screen as a shield on a metro express board, struggling to figure out the code

 Updated wiring diagram concerning the joystick control

 <img src="images/wiringdiagramjoystick.png" width="900">